ENCASEH2020/hatespeech-twitter/README.md

 Repository for "Large Scale Crowdsourcing and Characterization of Twitter Abusive Behavior" paper, published in ICWSM 2018.
 Full text of the paper can be found [here](https://arxiv.org/pdf/1802.00393.pdf).
 All updates on this public dataset can be found in this repository.

-The dataset provided here includes an updated version of the original dataset, with ~100k tweets annotated using the CrowdFlower platform.
+The dataset provided here includes an updated version of the original dataset, with ~100k tweets annotated using the CrowdFlower platform:
-There are two CSV files:
-* hatespeech_features.csv: contains ~100k rows of unique Tweet IDs, Tweet text and some of their according metadata as provided by Twitter
 * hatespeech_labels.csv: contains ~100k rows, where every row is consisted of a unique Tweet ID and its according majority annotation

-User IDs are not included in the features file, for anonymity of the authors.
+UPDATE:
+It has come to our understanding that a number of the tweets are not available anymore for download on Twitter.
+Therefore, under request, we can provide one more file with the full 100k tweet text and their according majority labels.
+The tweets are shuffled so that there is no connection between tweet IDs and texts (in order to be aligned with the T&C of Twitter).
+To obtain the file contact the authors through email.

 _**Please cite the paper in any published work that uses any of these resources.**_